wzhero/wzhero-blockchain-1/README.md

 # wzhero-blockchain-1
-Help people interested in this repository understand your project by adding a README.
+Tristan here.
+New start on Linux.
 Hope to make progress fast!